New PC Build No Display – [SOLVED] Quick Fixes

 Disassembling Hardware

-This is my favourite method to diagnose a PC that is showing a black screen as soon as you boot it up.
+This is my favorite method to diagnose a PC that is showing a black screen as soon as you boot it up.
 Most of the time, it’s just a single device that is preventing the display screen from popping up.

 It’s more likely reversing your PC to the point where you started building it up.